 The subscription shall be an amount determined by the Committee, and agreed by the Members at an Annual General Meeting.
 It shall be paid to the account of the Society by Standing Order on joining and on the 1st October annually.

-1. The affairs of the Society shall be conducted by a President, a Vice-President, a Captain, an Honorary Secretary (who shall have power to act as Hon Treasurer) and a Committee consisting of these officers and not more than six Members of the Society
+1. The affairs of the Society shall be conducted by a President, a Vice-President, a Captain, an Honorary Secretary (who shall have the power to act as Hon Treasurer) and a Committee consisting of these officers and not more than six members of the Society

 2. a.
 The President and Vice-President will be elected by the Vice-Patrons and retiring President for a three-year term of office.